 When the need is pressing and urgent, some community colleges hire folks with only a bachelor in mathematics provided that the teacher has lots of experience.

 One day, I was surfing the Massasoit Community College website and I saw an opening in math teaching with only a bachelors in math.

 The position was temporary (One year).
 However, it shows something interesting!

-When, there is a great need, you can get your foot at the door as a community college math teacher with just a bachelors
+When, there is a great need, you can get your foot at the door as a community college math teacher with just a bachelor's degree in math.

-Keep in mind that even if they take you with a bachelors, you will be required to get your master's in math within a time frame
+Keep in mind that even if they take you with a bachelor's degree in math, you will be required to get your master's in math within a time frame.